model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 ## Code Generation with Verifiers in the Loop
-The last task we explore in this blog is: combining Kani and ChatGPT to generate code that passes verification.
+The last task we explore in this blog is: **using ChatGPT and Kani iteratively to converge to code that passes verification.**.

 Recall that we found the overflow error in the expression `a + b` in the generated function `integer_average` with Kani.
 We shared this information with ChatGPT.